LeadSpend/api-v2/README.md

 folder.
 When the file is no longer there, one should look at the errors and outgoing folders to see if the file was malformed or successfully processed, respectively.

-If malformed, manual intervention is required�something is wrong with how the file is formatted, and re-uploading it will not help.
+If malformed, manual intervention is required&#8212;something is wrong with how the file is formatted, and re-uploading it will not help.
 Review *Section* C-8 and ensure you have included a proper header row, are quoting any special characters (and properly escaping any quotes), are using the correct line terminators, and are using binary transfer mode.

 If successfully processed, the results will remain in the outgoing folder for at least 30 days, after which they may be deleted automatically by the FTP service.
-It is the client's responsibility to collect results before this time�and likewise to delete them, if so desired.
+It is the client's responsibility to collect results before this time&#8212;and likewise to delete them, if so desired.

 Before acting on the results, the client should always ensure they conform to the expected format, contain the expected records, and the results are within reasonable bounds.